- Offered as:

 - Requirements and core courses

-Students who wish to earn a bachelor of arts in humanities with a focus in international area studies will devise an approved, coherent program of study with the coordinator and a designated advisor who is a specialist in the student’s area of interest.
+Students in this program devise their own program of study in collaboration with the program coordinator and a designated advisor who is a specialist in the student's area of interest.
+There are four programs within the area studies: European, French/Francophone, Germanic, and Latin American.

 - Scholarships and financial aid